Film: X-Men Origins: Wolverine

 - Of course, averted by the main character.
 Although he's more frequently called "James" or "Logan", he fully embraces the codename "Wolverine" by requesting to add it to his military tags, replacing his actual name.

 - Compelling Voice: Kayla's power, though it only works with an added touch.
 At the end of the film she commands Stryker first to put a gun to his chin, but stops short of making him shoot himself, instead saying "Turn around.
-Now walk until your feet bleed".
+Now walk until your feet bleed.
+And then keep walking."

 - Composite Character: The film went along with the comic book's then (and rather compelling) implication of Dog Logan and Victor Creed/Sabretooth being the same individual, years later however, the comics show Dog and Sabretooth as not being the same person.
 Movie Victor also takes on Rose's role from the Origin comic as the person who helped Logan run away.